pixelbrackets/stitcher-skeleton/src/data/guide.md

 ### Templates

-At this moment, Stitcher only supports Smarty as a template engine.
-Support for more engines will be added in the future.
 In a template, all functionality of the engine is available, and all variables provided in `site.yml` are available.

 ```html
 {extends 'index.tpl'}